The National Gingerbread House Competition™

 As the event grew, so did the caliber of judges and competitors.
 Our panel of judges represents nationally renowned food, arts, and media professionals and the level of competition has attracted the highest quality of design, artistry and pastry expertise.
 The competition has merited broadcast coverage by ABC's Good Morning America, the Travel Channel, and the Food Network.

 The gingerbread display has grown in more than just entries; it has become a true family holiday tradition.
 From the very young to the very young at heart, the reaction to this magical experience is the same - one of wonder, awe and delight.

 Holiday Parking Program

-Since its inception in 2013, we have been honored to contribute over $430,000 to not-for-profit partners in Western North Carolina through our Holiday Parking Program.
-A minimum $25 parking charge will be in effect for all overnight and drive-on guests (one charge per standard sized vehicle, based on availability).
-Half of each parking charge collected this holiday season will be returned to the community in support of various local not-for-profits.
+Since the inception of the Holiday Parking Partner program in 2013, we have been honored to contribute over $535,000 to not-for-profit partners in Western North Carolina.
+A minimum $25 parking charge will be in effect for all drive-on guests (one charge per standard sized vehicle, based on availability).
+A portion of each parking charge collected this holiday season will be donated to the community in support of local not-for-profit organizations.

 2019 Holiday Parking Partners